moh53n/FitBridge/README.md

 [![PyPI](https://img.shields.io/pypi/v/FitBridge)](https://pypi.org/project/FitBridge/)
 [![Downloads](https://static.pepy.tech/badge/fitbridge)](https://pepy.tech/project/fitbridge)
 ![GitHub](https://img.shields.io/github/license/moh53n/FitBridge?color=black)
-NOTE from Google: The Google Fit APIs, including the Google Fit REST API, will no longer be available after June 30, 2025.
-As of May 1, 2024, developers cannot sign up to use these APIs.
+**NOTE from Google: The Google Fit APIs, including the Google Fit REST API, will no longer be available after June 30, 2025.
+As of May 1, 2024, developers cannot sign up to use these APIs.**
+--
 A simple script to sync Gadgetbridge exported data to Google Fit.
 Currently, only the Mi Band data is supported.

 ## Install and Usage